PEPPERcula/EndlessHostRoles/README.md

 ### :star: [Town Of Host Re-Edited](https://github.com/Loonie-Toons/) :

 >
-> - Our repo is forked from TOHRE (from a long time ago)
+> - Our repository is forked from TOHRE (from a long time ago)
 > - Ported PhantomRolePatch.cs (partially broken)
 >

 ### :star: [Town Of Host Edited / Town Of Next](https://github.com/KARPED1EM/TownOfHostEdited) :

 >
-> - Our repo is a continuation of Town Of Host Edited
+> - Our repository is a continuation of Town Of Host Edited
 > - Town Of Next reference: Modify character limit for chat messages
 > - Town Of Next reference: Modify and apply cool animations on Main Menu
 >